-It’s no secret why motorcycles are becoming more popular in Alabama: They elicit a feeling of freedom that no other vehicle can match.
-For many bikers, part of this rush is the inherent danger that comes with riding on the open road.
+It’s no secret why motorcycles are becoming more popular in Alabama: they elicit a feeling of freedom that no other vehicle can match.
+For many bikers, part of this rush is the inherent danger of riding on the open road.
 Some even prefer to ride without safety gear such as helmets.
 They want to literally “feel the wind in their hair.”

 Alabama Motorcycle Helmet Laws

-If you opt for an open-face helmet, wearing a helmet visor is advised for certain types of motorcycle riding, this is not a requirement according to Alabama law.
+If you opt for an open-face helmet, wearing a helmet visor is advised for certain types of motorcycle riding, but it is not a requirement according to Alabama law.

 Official Motorcycle Helmet Suggestions